 REFUGEES

 Around 300 refugees were settled in the Calderdale area, with at least 30 in the Hebden Bridge area, and at least one family lived in Old Town.
-Seven local women were awarded the Medaille de la Reine Elisabeth for their services to Belgian refugees: Miss M. Lord, Miss Alice Barker, Mrs Ingham, Mrs Frederick Lee, Mrs A. F. Thomas, Mrs Sandbach and Mrs Tatham.
+Seven local women were awarded the Medaille de la Reine Elisabeth for their services to Belgian refugees: Miss M. Lord (who taught English), Miss Alice Barker (who acted as interpreter), Mrs Ingham, Mrs Frederick Lee, Mrs A. F. Thomas, Mrs Sandbach and Mrs Tatham.

 The minutes of a Wainsgate Church Meeting on 27th October 1914 note: